OSU-CS493-Sp18/final-project-group-6/README.md

 CS 493 - Spring 2018

+Members:

-Bradley Imai
+* Bradley Imai
-Michael Rodriguez
+* Michael Rodriguez
-Nicholas Wong
+* Nicholas Wong
-Shane Barrantes
+* Shane Barrantes

 ## High-level description of the purpose of the API
 We will be creating a RESTful API that will allow a user to interact with resources consisting of beers, manufactures and